CMASCenter/pcluster-cmaq/docs/user_guide/cmaq-cluster.md

 # Edit an existing yaml file and create the CMAQ Cluster using SPOT pricing

+## Use an existing yaml file to create a cluster

 ### Use a configuration file from the github repo that was cloned to your local machine

 ```